zeixcom/ui-element/LLM_NOTES.md

 6. **Test Isolation**: Should we provide guidelines for component test isolation and state management?
 7. **Developer Experience**: What other unexpected behaviors might trip up developers?
 8. **Sensor Cleanup**: Should we document the automatic cleanup behavior for users?
+9. **Build Process Documentation**: Should we better document the component test build requirements?